Quantifying Explainability of Saliency Methods in Deep Neural Networks with a Synthetic Dataset: Related Works

-Our idea of using synthetic data resembles \cite{oramas2018visual}, which designed the synthetic flower dataset.
+Our idea of using synthetic data for evaluating XAI methods resembles the synthetic flower dataset in \cite{oramas2018visual}.
 The flower dataset comes with ground-truth masks for discriminating features.
-The paper measures the correctness of heatmap \textit{•}explanations using IoU between thresholded heatmaps and the ground-truths.
-Our dataset also provides ground-truth masks, but they indicate both (1) discriminating features and (2) localization (respective dark red and light red regions in fig. \ref{fig:maingallery}).
-We assess the quality of heatmaps using a more generalized way to compute precision, recall and ROC instead, as we distinguish localization from feature discrimination.
+The paper measures the correctness of heatmap explanations using IoU (Intersection over Union) between thresholded heatmaps and the ground-truths.
+Our dataset also provides ground-truth masks, but we provide different labels for two separate notions ``discriminating features" and ``localization" (respectively shown as dark red and light red regions in fig. \ref{fig:maingallery}).
+We assess the quality of heatmaps using precision, recall and ROC instead, though the quantities are slightly modified as we distinguish localization from feature discrimination.

-The paper that introduced SmoothGrad \cite{DBLP:journals/corr/SmilkovTKVW17} mentioned that, at the time, there was no ground-truth to allow for quantitative evaluation of heatmaps.
-It then proceeded with 2 qualitative evaluations instead.
+The paper that introduces SmoothGrad \cite{DBLP:journals/corr/SmilkovTKVW17} mentioned that, at the time of its publication, there was no ground-truth to allow for quantitative evaluation of heatmaps.
+It then proceeds with 2 qualitative evaluations instead.
 As of now, even though there are many different datasets available for AI and ML researches, the corresponding ground-truth explanations (such as heatmaps) are typically not available.
-Like the flower dataset, we tackle the problem, although we emphasize on the simplicity of quantifying explanation quality through basic metrics directly related to pixel-wise accuracy, such as precision and recall.
+To address this problem, we directly provide unambiguous ground-truth heatmaps.